Pep Guardiola’s side claimed the Trophy with 98 points, just two fewer than the historic 100 they earned in 2017/18.

 The Austrian engineered wins over Arsenal and Spurs as he secured a 16th-place finish, while striker Shane Long scored the fastest goal in PL history, netting after 7.69 seconds at Watford.

 Brighton and Cardiff City battled to avoid ending up in the final relegation spot.
-Cardiff gave themselves hope by beating Brighton in April, but a run of three consecutive defeats condemned them to the drop on the penultimate weekend.
+Cardiff gave themselves hope by beating the Seagulls in April, but a run of three consecutive defeats condemned them to the drop on the penultimate weekend.